blairanderson/serverlessconsultants/plugins/serverless-webpack.md

 dependencies needed to run the function.
 This allows the plugin to fully utilize WebPack's [Tree-Shaking][link-webpack-tree] optimization.

-## Recent improvements
+## Recent improvements and important changes

-* Support for individual packaging and optimization
-* Integrate with `serverless invoke local` (including watch mode)
-* Stabilized package handling
-* Improved compatibility with other plugins
-* Updated examples
+* Improved extensibility for plugin authors (see _For Developers_ section)
+* Serverless 1.12+ is now required

 For the complete release notes see the end of this document.